rstudio/reticulate/docs/using_tensorflow_api.md

 correct_prediction <- tf$equal(tf$argmax(y_conv, idx(2)), tf$argmax(y_, idx(2)))
 ```

-Again, you can also choose to just remember that TensorFlow arrays are 0-based and pass a 0-based index directly.
+You can also simply choose to remember that TensorFlow arrays are 0-based and pass a 0-based index directly.
 If however you are creating a higher-level R wrapper for a TensorFlow API you should always make use of the `idx` function so callers don't need to navigate this difference.

 ### Default Numeric Type